AvranilMaity97/Open-App/README.md

+This is a technology demonstration for a front-end application built using Angular.

-Works best on devices with higher than 1920 viewport width.
+The application works best on devices with higher than 1920px viewport width.

 Deployed link: https://open-app-7e24f.web.app/home